 There is a lot involved in caring for one.
 When our family first got our Kuacky, we had no idea what to do with her.
 We worried about her being away from her mother and the other ducklings, so we did some research and learned quite a great deal.

-A Very Reliable and Well-Know Source Among Duck Lovers and Associations
+A Reliable Source Among Duck Lovers and Associations

-There are all sorts of different opinions and advice out there, but I only trust one source.
+There are all sorts of different opinions and advice out there, but I only trusted one source.

 Our precious Nancy Goose passed away on February 26, 2009.
 It was so heart-breaking.
 But, I am here to tell you that her legacy still lives on.